alexmacarthur/macarthur-me-gatsby/src/pages/posts/creating-a-map-method-for-objects-strings-sets-and-maps.md

 }
 ```

 Notice that when we fire that method, we’re also passing in the `index` and the original object itself as parameters.
-This is to keep our method as close to the actual `[map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Syntax)`  [specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Syntax) method as reasonably possible.
+This is to keep our method as close to the actual [specification](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map#Syntax) as reasonably possible.

 Once we have those manipulated values, we can piece our object back together with the appropriate keys.